 ·The Forum for HR Practitioners and Business Owners with employees

 ·Regular updates from ACAS and Employment Solicitors

 ·Guest speakers – relevant topics, i.e. leadership & management, employee engagement, wellbeing etc

 ·Regularly over 100 delegates in attendance

 SAMS (Scrap Art Material Store): An Aladdin’s cave of creative goodies SAMS collect, display and offer back to the whole community a huge assortment of recycled goods.
 With the help of donations from public and private organisations, SAMS places the spotlight firmly on reuse, actively encouraging environmental awareness within the local business community.

 From fabrics and ribbon to cardboard cones and zips, SAMS has it all under one roof, creating a unique environment for the community to engage in.
 Donating companies reduce their carbon footprint, develop corporate social responsibility and minimise disposal costs so improving profit.
 SAMS has created a network of companies and members across the region and works tirelessly, creating partnerships with other recycling projects across the whole country.

-We have some weekly food portion for £5 and also collect the end of day bakery produce from our local TESCO and give it away on Tuesday, Wednesday and Thursday afternoons from 1pm, whilst stocks last.
+We have some weekly food portion for £6 and also collect the end of day bakery produce from our local Lidls and give it away on Monday, Tuesday, Wednesday and Thursday afternoons from 2pm, whilst stocks last.